basarat/typescript-react/00 why/README.md

 ***Git reset file***
 As developers we spend a large chunk of our time refactoring existing code.
-TypeScript is an ideal tool for this task.
+TypeScript is an ideal tool for refactoring.
 * TypeScript makes it easy to rename the component (Hello -> HelloWorld).
 And this is not a dumb string search and replace, this is true semantic rename.
 * You can easily rename an attribute (compiler -> name)
 * And as requirements change and you add new attributes, users of your components get nice errors. (add attribute count: number)